 …

-Now, a city caught in the midst of financial turmoil, failing infrastructure, stagnant departments, and a thinning population gets to witness what a self-proclaimed “ALL IN,” “24/7” candidate looks like.
+Now, a city caught in the midst of financial turbulence, fermenting infrastructure, a handful of lifeless departments, and a thinning population gets to witness what a self-proclaimed “ALL IN,” “24/7” candidate looks like.

-So, rather than doubt if Moreno is up for the task, maybe a better question can be borrowed from a different passage of 1st Corinthians (9:22): How will the mayor deal with the incoming demand for her, as St. Paul writes, “to become all things to all people?”
+So, rather than doubt if Moreno cares to be up for the task, maybe a better question can be borrowed from a different passage of 1st Corinthians (9:22): How will New Orleans' new mayor deal with the incoming demand for her, as St. Paul writes, “to become all things to all people?”

-How will she manage an onslaught of contrasting needs from the broad coalition she worked so hard to build?
-And when the time comes to choose between benefiting one faction over another, how will she handle making the tough decisions in a way that keeps the pistons of city government firing?
-At the state level, how will she—a blue mayor of a blue city—work alongside a staunchly republican governor and state legislature for the benefit of her city?
+How will she juggle an onslaught of contrasting needs from the broad coalition she worked so hard to forge?
+And when the time comes to choose between deciding to reward one faction over another, how will she handle making unpleasant decisions in a way that keeps the pistons of city government firing?
+At the state level, how will she—a blue mayor of a blue city—work alongside a staunchly republican governor and state legislature to both communicate and represent the will of the people who elected her while maintaining political goodwill in order to accomplish an agenda that allows New Orleans to flourish?

-Martin’s column rightly points out that Moreno has already displayed success in working with Baton Rouge to manage New Orleans’ budget crisis, something that offers plenty of space for optimism.
-But in a city that's become so accustomed to being mired for so long, can she manage to avoid a reversion to chronic deadlock?
+Martin’s column rightly points out that Moreno has already displayed finesse in reaching across aisles in Baton Rouge to manage New Orleans’ budget crisis, something that offers plenty of space for optimism.
+But in a city that's become so accustomed to being stuck in the mire, can she manage to avoid a reversion to chronic deadlock?

-Moreno did not fail to acknowledge the inevitability of criticism in her speech, saying, “I know that as your mayor, I will certainly be scrutinized, and my success measured by outcomes.
+Although brief, Moreno did not fail to comment on the inevitability of criticism and struggles in her speech, saying, “I know that as your mayor, I will certainly be scrutinized, and my success measured by outcomes.
 But let me be clear.
 The biggest outcome for me is that you can always call New Orleans home.
 And for those who have moved away, you can begin to see that now is the opportunity to come back.”